Nymbo/TFGON/README.md

 # The Fine Game of Nil (TFGON)

-A Hearthstone-inspired card game built with LÖVE2D framework.
+A trading card game built with LÖVE2D framework.

 ## Description